kubev2v/forklift-console-plugin/scripts/README.md

 ## Forklift CI

 Scripts and tools for creating and deploying forklift cluster infrastructure and running integration tests against it.
-Instructions about how to [install forklift on kind](https://github.com/kubev2v/forkliftci/blob/main/INSTALL_FORKLIFT_ON_KIND.md).
+See instructions about how to [install forklift on kind](https://github.com/kubev2v/forkliftci).

 https://github.com/kubev2v/forkliftci